odennav/wordpress-mariadb-helm/README.md

 ```

-### Configuring DNS for Nginx Ingress Controller
+### Configure DNS for Nginx Ingress Controller

 Configure `DNS` with a `domain` that you own and create the domain `A` record for the wordpress site.

 Next, you will add the required `A` record for the wordpress application.

-First, you need to identify the load balancer `external IP` created by the `nginx` deployment:
+Please note, you need to identify the load balancer `external IP` created by the `nginx` deployment:

 ```console
 kubectl get svc -n ingress-nginx
 ```

-### Installing Cert-Manager
+### Install Cert-Manager

 First, add the `jetstack` Helm repo, and list the available charts: